 As the seasons change once again, Texas weather just can’t make up its mind.
 One day it’s flooding, the next it’s hailing, we finally get a sunny day and nope, here comes a tornado.
 Through each of these storms, your roof works hard to protect you and your family.
 However, these storms take a toll on your roof, and what looks like minor damage now, can lead to major damage if left unaddressed.
-We, at Lone-Star Roof Systems, have composed a basic list of what warning signs to look for after a storm hits.
+We, at Lone-Star Roof Systems, your trusted College Station residential and commercial roofing contractor, have composed a basic list of warning signs to look for after a storm hits.

 Note: If you choose to get on top of your roof to personally inspect it, please exercise safety in doing so.
 If you would rather call one of our professionals to inspect it, our number is (800) 317-1939.